Carne en su Jugo (Meat in its Juice): A Classic Dish from Jalisco

 - Fry the bacon in a pot, and when it is transparent, add the meat

-- Add 1.5 liters of water, bring to a boil and lower the flame.
+- Add 1.5 liters of water, boil, and lower the flame.
 Season with a little salt

 - Cook until the meat is tender (between 30 and 45 minutes)

-- In a pan, fry the cambray onions with a little oil, until they caramelize
+- In a pan, fry the green onions with a little oil until they caramelize

 5 Best places to eat carne en su jugo in Guadalajara

-These are the five best restaurants that make meat in its juice, with a special, delicious and guaranteed original flavor.
+These five best restaurants make carne en su jugo with a special, delicious, and guaranteed original flavor.

 1. Karnes Garibaldi

-Its service is excellent, as well as its meat recipe, its juice, and the incomparable flavor of its refried beans with corn, which can even be bought for takeout.
+Its service is excellent, as well as its meat recipe and the incomparable flavor of its refried beans with corn, which can even be bought for takeout.

 2. Kamilos 333

 Variety and family atmosphere.
-Founded in 1975, Kamilos 333 is located at 333 Clemente Orozco Street in the Santa Teresita neighborhood.
+Founded in 1975, Kamilos 333 is located in the Santa Teresita neighborhood at 333 Clemente Orozco Street.

 Its cozy rustic style decoration evokes a country house.
-The meat in its juice is excellent, as well as the beans with broth accompanied with tortilla chips and sauces.
+The meat in its juice and the beans with broth are excellent, accompanied by tortilla chips and sauces.